 Sunlight | Grows in all light conditions but prefers semi-shade.
 The foliage can scorch in the full sun. |

-Moisture | In drought conditions this plant will wilt and lay flat on the ground.
-As soon as a little moisture is provided it will quickly regain its turgidity. |
+Moisture | In drought conditions, this plant will wilt and lay flat on the ground.
+As soon as a little moisture is provided, it will quickly regain its turgidity. |

 Temperature | One of the first plants to die when a frost hits. |

-Leaves | compound, ternate, coarsely serrated, light green with a white irregular pattern, petioles expand at the base and clasp the stem. |
+Leaves | Compound, ternate, coarsely serrated, light green with a white irregular pattern, petioles expand at the base and clasp the stem. |

 Dimensions | The foliage reaches about a foot or taller, flower scapes taller.
 Spreads rapidly by rhizomes. |

-Maintenance | probably best not to use this plant, especially in mixed beds. |
+Maintenance | It is probably best not to use this plant, especially in mixed beds.
+It can reseed, and the new plants may be green. |

 Propagation | very easy from division |